-4.2.11.
+4.2.10.
 Current and Pending Support and Sources of Funding (download template)

 Describe the funding source and duration of all current and pending support for the proposed project, including a capitalization table that reflects private investors, if any.
-Information for the initial funded project need not be included.

-4.2.12.
+4.2.11.
 Biographical Sketches (download template)